 Outside, and just inside the garden rock wall sit five naval graves from the early times of when the community was settled.
 These men all died in the area between 1895 and 1915 serving the community.
 Visitors are drawn to the memorial plaque, and often spend a few moments contemplating the lives these men led and the significance of their actions, with a distinct and almost palpable connection to the history here.

 St. Peter’s Rectory was built at the turn of the 20th century and provided a home for successive rectors and their families through to the 1980s.
 For the past two decades the rectory has served as the offices for the Rector and Administrator, the home of our Unity Cupboard food bank, and meeting rooms for parish councils, committees, and Sunday School classrooms.
 Until 2014, the Africa Community Technical Service (ACTS) office occupied two top floor rooms, from which rural water supply, community health, and agricultural projects in Africa were coordinated.
-ACTS has relocated their offices to Yaletown, Vancouver, and the upstairs rooms have returned to use as offices and classrooms.
+ACTS has relocated their offices to Yaletown, Vancouver.
+In 2020 the rectory was renovated and returned to its original function as a home for the rector.